HYD 143 : Ecohydrology

 - One unit involves one hour of time outside of class doing assigned reading three times a week.

-- Because of my sabbatical during the 16-17 academic year, the next time this class will be run is winter 2018.
-This course is offered in alternate winter quarters, even numbered years.
+- This course is offered in alternate winter quarters, even numbered years.

-- The course has been updated and approved to be delivered as a 4-unit class from now on.
+- The course was updated and approved to be delivered as a 4-unit class starting winter 2018.

 Copyright Greg Pasternack 2002.